Skip to main content

 And I am going to stain them WITHOUT stripping and sanding!

-I had 2 sets of press back chairs in my stock to paint, now to decide which set.
-My husband and I did a comfort sitting test and of course visual and went with the slightly larger ones on the left.
-This set also has 2 captains chairs as a bonus.
+I had two sets of pressback chairs in my stock to paint, so I had to decide which set to use.
+My husband and I did a comfort and visual test, and we chose the slightly larger ones on the left.
+This set also includes two captain's chairs as a bonus.

 Subscribe to these Blog Tutorials ~ Visit my Etsy Store